New Mexico Sportsbooks + Sports Betting Sites

-Now that we have looked at those three reputable sportsbooks, we might return to the broader topic of New Mexico gambling laws.
-New Mexico is one of the few states that does have laws that specifically address sports betting.
-NM Stat § 30-19-15 notes that knowingly accepting a reward or anything of value to be delivered for gambling on a sporting event, race, or contest is illegal.
-This law could be interpreted to apply only to illegal local bookmakers, but it could also mean that sports betting is unlawful altogether.
-We are not lawyers and do not encourage criminal activity, but we can note that a casual sports bettor has never been penalized for using an offshore site to place wagers.
+Now that we have looked at those four reputable sportsbooks, we might return to the broader topic of New Mexico gambling laws.
+As we have mentioned, New Mexico is one of the few states that does have laws that specifically address sports betting but NM Stat § 30-19-15 notes that knowingly accepting a reward or anything of value to be delivered for gambling on a sporting event, race, or contest is illegal.
 You can read more about the general gambling laws in New Mexico on the Gaming Control Board website.

 Useful Article: Sports Betting Laws in the U.S.A.

 Are Online Sportsbooks Accepting New Mexico Residents Regulated?